The Open City website is full of sweet, free things you can do in Christchurch.

 Remember the Open City parking meter in the Square?
 We're finding a new home for it at the mo - but if you want to reminiece you can check out this video...

 A key part of the Open City project is encouraging Christchurch locals to contribute their own ideas of sweet, free things they love about Christchurch.

-“The Open City website allows anyone to upload their favourite sweet, free things to do city-wide.
-If it’s an activity within the four avenues it could be issued by the Open City parking meter,” says Sue.
+“The Open City website allows anyone to upload their favourite sweet, free things to do city-wide,” says Sue.

 “We really want to encourage people to add their Christchurch secret gems to the website.
 The key thing is they must be free.”

 For more information, and to add your own favourite sweet, free thing to do, go to www.opencity.org.nz